East Lake Public Art Projects

 PAC is partnering with ELLA Library's leadership, Jazmine LeBlanc and Audrey Menard, to work as Creative Strategists and lead creative engagement activities at the Center, schools, convenience stores, laundromats, and other community events, designed to encourage East Lake residents to participate in the visioning, theme and location of the artworks.
 From this initial round of engagement, the East Lake community expressed their desire to have artistic elements on the indoor basketball court at the Center and interactive / functional artistic seating at the Park.

 PAC continued to work with ELLA Library to conduct another round of community engagement to inform the public artwork designs in 2021.
 Please reference their engagement report here, outlining the 2nd round of engagement activities.
-The artistic elements will be complete for the Center's opening in Summer 2022, and the seating will be complete by late Spring 2023.
+The artistic elements will be complete for the Center's opening in early January 2023, and the seating will be complete by Summer 2023.

 This project is generously supported by the City of Chattanooga and the Lyndhurst Foundation.